Refer a Student

-A: Denver Urban Scholars provides a combination of mentoring, social emotional, and academic support to youth enrolled in the program.
+A: Denver Urban Scholars provides a combination of community mentoring services, scholar support services, social-emotional groups, and teacher and parent engagement to youth enrolled in the program.

-- Depending on the grade of the student and the specific services available at each partner site, mentoring options may include individual or group mentoring
+- Services may vary depending on the grade of the student and the specific services available at each partner site

-- Case management services are provided in a wrap-around setting, designed to bring together the student, school, family, mentor, and any additional outside supports
+- Scholar Support Services are provided to every student in a wrap-around setting, designed to bring together the student, school, family, mentor, and any additional outside supports

 - Workshops and trainings focused on college and career readiness topics are open to all participants, and occur monthly throughout the year